There are two kinds of boundary violations: overt and covert.

 When she lets you in, instead of simply being good to her, you undermine her trust in her perceptions, smashing up her emotional safety from the inside.

-This behavior takes what you want, exploiting the survivor to meet temporary physical or emotional needs of yours, without the incumbent relational responsibility involved in gaining another human being’s physical and emotional trust.
+This behavior takes what you want, exploiting the survivor to meet needs of yours, without the incumbent relational responsibility involved in gaining another human being’s physical and emotional trust.

 This is a Trojan boundary violation.